JannieI/canvas-workstation-V3/src/app/roadmap.md

 27.Consider depricating gv.currentWidgets, gv = global.variables.
 THINK !
 Can 1) make app.currentWidget = gv.currentWidget, ByRef.
 Test that this always updates.
 2) always refresh gv.currentWidget  3) delete gv.currentWidget - check where uses and how.
 THEN: consider all currentXXX, where XXX = Objects to follow the same methodology.
 28.Delete Slicer has no confirmation - maybe it should be done.
 Then decide, in app component or new component.
+29.Consider showing #W selected on StatusBar - dont think it will make a diff, as it is easier to see visually on W what is going on.
+If move and some grouped, will figure it out methinks

 **Data**